Citadel of Pamplona: The citadel today

-In 1972, the city council decided to leave the old artillery building where it was originally located (next to Yanguas and Miranda street at the eastern end of the Citadel, where the bus station has now been built) in order to respect the surroundings of the fort.
-In December, the council requested for the government to declare the military park as a Natural Historic-Artistic Monument.
-The request was granted the following year, thanks to decree 332, on February 8 in 1973.
+In 1972, the city council decided to retain the old artillery building in its original location, near Yanguas y Miranda Street at the eastern end of the Citadel, in order to preserve the integrity of the surrounding fortifications.
+In December 1972, the council requested that the Spanish government declare the military park a Natural Historic-Artistic Monument.
+This designation was granted the following year by Decree 332, on February 8, 1973.

-The Citadel was designed to be a perfect five-pointed star pentagon.
-However, at the end of the 19th and at the beginning of the 20th century, the strongholds of Saint Anthony and Victoria (the two pointed towards the centre of the city) were partially demolished.
-This was done to allow the construction of the first residential expansion of Pamplona.
-With some new houses and new barracks outside the city walls, as well as the street, Avenida del Ejército in 1971, it determined its current shape.
+The Citadel was originally designed as a regular five-pointed star.
+However, in the late 19th century and early 20th century, the strongholds of San Antón and Victoria—both oriented towards the city centre—were partially demolished to facilitate the first residential expansion of Pamplona.
+Subsequent urban developments, including new housing, barracks outside the former city walls, and the construction of Avenida del Ejército in 1971, contributed to the citadel's current configuration.

-The House of Congress and the Auditorium of Navarre (an autonomous community located in a province in northern Spain) were built on the remains of the Saint Anthony stronghold.
-In November 2007, the city had finished building the new bus station in Pamplona.
-The station was constructed and buried under a glacis, next to the citadel.
+The Parliament of Navarre and the Auditorium of Navarre were built on the remains of the San Antón stronghold.
+In November 2007, construction of the new Pamplona bus station was completed.
+The station was built underground beneath a glacis, adjacent to the Citadel.